-By 2012, several studies had shown that, yes, the sole of your foot really is thicker — a lot thicker — when you have plantar fasciitis.234 A 2012 study confirmed that using ultrasound to detect this is reliable: different technicians will get the same results.5 A 2014 meta-analysis reviewing all these and more and concluded:6
+By 2012, several studies had shown that, yes, the sole of your foot really is thicker — a lot thicker — when you have plantar fasciitis.234 A 2012 study confirmed that using ultrasound to detect this is reliable: different technicians will get the same results.5 A 2014 meta-analysis reviewed all these (and more) and it concluded:6

 Ultrasound can be considered a reliable imaging technique for assessing plantar fascia thickness, monitoring the effect of different interventions and guiding therapeutic interventions in patients with plantar fasciitis.

-Such decisive conclusions are refreshing in medical science, which is usually murkier.
+Such decisive conclusions are refreshing in musculoskeletal medicine, which is usually murkier.
 Many such correlations are clinically meaningless, and the reliability of a lot of testing is amazingly poor.7 This is a noteworthy case of firm ground!
-(Interpretation is another matter.
-See below.)
+(Interpretation and implications, not so much — see below.)

 So, if you have plantar fasciitis, chances are good that your plantar fascia is more than twice as thick as it should be: a nice clear physical sign that can be diagnosed with ultrasonography.
 (Not by feel, mind you.9) If you’d like to confirm this, all you have to do is bring it to your doctor’s attention and request ultrasound confirmation that you have “thick feet.”
 If your doctor is skeptical, show them the footnotes!

 EXCERPT This short article is an excerpt of PainScience.com’s ridiculously detailed tutorial about plantar fasciitis.

 What does it all mean?
 Interpreting a thick plantar fascia